taroooyan/bg-wiki/NANO-MANUAL.md

 ***
 ***
 ##STEP 06: PELICAN CASE
-The Pelican case is a standard 1010 model, which has a (black, yellow, blue or red) removable rubber liner.
-A hole must be cut in liner to ﬁt the pancake sensor.
+The Pelican case is a standard Pelican Micro Case 1010 model.
+(The sticker, the manufacturer's logo label, can be peeled- and cleaned-off.)
+The case has a (black, yellow, blue or red) removable rubber liner.
+A hole must be cut in this removable rubber liner to ﬁt the pancake sensor, as follows:

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/cutting_liner.jpg)
 * Itʼs easiest to use the opening in the rear plate as a hole-cutting template.
 Push it snugly into the rubber liner, and trace the circular opening with a pen, pencil, or thin marker.
 Remove the liner from the case before cutting the hole in the rubber liner.

 * Use an X-acto, Olfa, or similar knife to cut the liner hole.
 (Joeʼs half a sawed beer can of correct diameter also works as a sensor window cutter!)

 #### NICE!
 Joe's can cutter hack:
 ![]